alex7kom/node-steam-tradeoffers/README.md

 ## loadMyInventory(appid, contextid, callback)

-Loads your library for the given app and context.
+Loads your inventory for the given app and context.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota 2.
 The second argument to `callback` will be an array of item objects in case of success.

 ## loadMyInventory(partnerSteamId, appid, contextid, callback)

-Loads your partner library for the given app and context.
+Loads your partner inventory for the given app and context.

 ## makeOffer(partnerSteamId, message, itemsFromMe, itemsFromThem[, callback])